karooolis/til/javascript/idiomatic-javascript-expressions.md

 ## Assigning values if other values exist

-This one is similar to the first example above.
+This one is similar to the first example where we set a variable to value only if the value was not `null`.
 The difference here is that instead of just checking one value, you are checking several values and assign a variable based on the condition.

 ```javascript
 let user = {